Message from the Leadership Team

 - Core methodological skills in the design and execution of clinical research.

 - A structured, mentored research experience under the guidance of our world-class Core Faculty.

 With this training, our T32 fellows leave fellowship poised to compete for tenure-track faculty positions and secure external funding for further career development, ultimately leading to independent research careers.
 Since inception in 2003, 19 trainees have completed this program.
 Nearly 80% are faculty at academic medical centers, and two-thirds have successfully competed for career development awards.
 Our T32 has been successfully renewed three times since 2003, most recently in 2018.

 How to Apply

 Our Clinical T32 trainees are selected from the pool of GI fellowship applicants based on a competitive application process that includes a secondary application.
-If you are interested in applying for the T32 or have questions about our program, please contact the Associate Director, Dr. Sameer Saini, at email@example.com.
+If you are interested in applying for the T32 or if you have questions about our program, please contact the Associate Director, Dr. Sameer Saini, at firstname.lastname@example.org.

 Goals of the T32 Clinical Research Training Program

 The goals of our three-year Training Program are: